Employment Issues

 v.
 Policy Management Systems Corp., (No. 97-1008)

-Debate 'Chemical Sensitivity' Diagnosis"
+'Chemical Sensitivity' Diagnosis

 See Federal Judge commending Dr. Bursztajn's testimony on the

-out malingering, sick role motivation, misattribution, and
+malingering, sick role motivation, misattribution, and treatable

 M. Jones v.
 MetroWest Medical, Inc.